How to Get Rid of Squash Bugs—and Keep Them out of Your Garden for Good

 Lay row covers over plants.

 Keep the insects away from your plants by covering crops with floating row cover material.
 Secure the edges of the fabric with dirt, bricks, rocks, or other heavy objects.
-If you’re working with taller plants, lay the row covers over hoops (which are available from a grower’s supply, home improvement store, or online), set 3 to 5 feet apart.
+If you’re working with taller plants, lay the row covers over hoops, set 3 to 5 feet apart.

-The spun fibers of row covers let in water, air, and light, but insects like squash bugs can’t penetrate the surface.
+The spun fibers of row covers let in water, air, and light, but insects like squash bugs can’t penetrate them.
 Leave the covers on for about a month, and uncover the plants when they start to blossom.

 Plant resistant varieties of squash.

-Some types of squash—like butternut, royal acorn, and early summer crookneck—tend to resist squash bugs.
-If your garden has a history of pest infestation, stick with these varieties of squash.
-Check with your local extension agent for help identifying the best cucurbits to grow in your area to resist squash bugs.
+Some types of squash, like butternut, royal acorn, and early summer crookneck, tend to resist squash bugs.
+If your garden has been prone to squash bug infestation in the past, consider planting these varieties.
+Check with your local extension agency for help identifying the best cucurbits to grow in your area to resist squash bugs.

 Make your garden inhospitable for overwintering.

 Squash bugs can overwinter in many areas of your landscape, like in squash vines and mulch.
-As with all garden pests, prevent the squash bugs from finding shelter by making your garden inhospitable to them.
-Clear all squash vines at the end of the growing season, either by burning them or disposing of them in yard waste bags that are picked up by your municipality.
+There are things you can do to make your garden an unappealing place to stay for winter: Clear all squash vines at the end of the growing season, either by burning them or disposing of them in yard waste bags that are picked up by your municipality.
 Also, avoid putting mulch or straw around the base of your plants.

 Final Thoughts